dora-team/dora.community/src/posts/blog-post.20240318.md

 We will kick-off this community discussion with an overview of the DORA research findings on work distribution, and how work distribution impacts software delivery performance, well-being, and organizational performance.

 **Speaker**:
-<a href="https://dora.dev/research/team/">Michelle Irvine</a> leads DORA’s research into documentation and is a technical writer with Google Cloud.
+<a href="https://dora.dev/research/team/" target="_blank">Michelle Irvine</a> leads DORA’s research into documentation and is a technical writer with Google Cloud.
 Before Google, Michelle produced physics textbooks for Ontario highschools and documentation for physics simulation software.